15 Beautiful Valleys of Nepal | Trekking in Nepal

-In the close vicinity of Tibetan border, Manang valley has its own history among the yak and salt traders of Nepal and Tibet.
+In the close vicinity of the Tibetan border, Manang valley has its own history among the yak and salt traders of Nepal and Tibet.
 It is still used as the yak and salt trading point and it remains one of the important trading points on the northern border of Nepal.
 Being enriched and blessed with many remarkably alluring mountains, Manang Valley trek always has been a great encounter for those who have been there.

 #8.
 Namche Bazaar

 Namche Bazaar (at 3440m) is the unofficial capital of the Khumbu region of Nepal and is a major stop-off point for trekkers and climbers heading for Mount Everest base camp.
 The village is located on crescent shaped mountain slopes that offer stunning views of the mountains across the valley.
-It is a grueling 3 to 4 hour climb up from the river to Namche, and at 3,500 metres, it is possible to suffer altitude sickness here.
+It is a grueling 3 to 4-hour climb up from the river to Namche, and at 3,500 meters, it is possible to suffer altitude sickness here.
 Therefore, it is advisable to spend at least two nights in the village to acclimatize.

 #9.
 Panch Pokhari

 Panch Pokhari is a group of 5 Hindu holy lakes in the Sindhupalchowk District of Nepal.
 It is 9th highest altitude wetland in the world.
-This holy lake is decorated with the unsurpassed natural beauty, biological diversity, and the cultural heritage.
+This holy lake is decorated with unsurpassed natural beauty, biological diversity, and cultural heritage.
 It lies in the arms of very beautiful Himalayan range and pristine nature.
 It is very popular for pilgrimage destination for Hindus and Buddhist.
 Many Hindus and Buddhist pilgrimages visit this sacred lake in Janai Purnima.

 #10.
 Poon Hill